anhinga/2020-notes/attention-based-models/README.md

 together, e.g. if biological-oriented models can be used to approximate pragmatic models of attention (I don't know what might have been done in this direction already).

+Another issue of interests for me is whether biological models of attention can be useful for creation of "mini-Transformers" (Transformer-like models which would be expressive, but more modest in terms of required computational resources, especially for training).

+Another point of acute interest for me is to explore various ways of hybridization between dataflow matrix machines and various attention-based approaches, both for pragmatic and for biological-oriented attention (here the architectures might be Transformer-like, Recurrent Independent Mechanisms-like, or something else).

+Note that there were proposals to understand "consciousness" via attention-like mechanisms (both in biological systems, via synchronized oscillations, and in artificial systems, via pragmatic attention used to create information bottleneck).